Clone Type

 There are several advantages to this clone type:

-• Cloning goes faster: as only relevant data is downloaded you can get started very quickly.
+• Cloning goes faster.
+Only relevant data is downloaded so you can get started very quickly.

-The disadvantage of this close type is that additional download may be needed: when combining changes from an older branch, more data will have to be downloaded compared to the full clone, which can take slightly longer.
+The disadvantage of this clone type is that you may need an additional download.
+For example, when combining changes from an older branch, more data will have to be downloaded compared to the full clone.
+This means it can take slightly longer.
 The same applies when interacting with the history.

 Preferences